dhananjaysathe/kernel-lenovo-x230/README.md

 kernel-lenovo-x230
 ==================

-* Highly optimised Kernels for Ubuntu and generic config for the lenovo thinkpad x230
+Highly optimised Kernels for Ubuntu and generic config for the lenovo thinkpad x230 with the following mods

 PF kernel fork (https://pf.natalenko.name/)
 -------------------------------------------